ajksharma/dda-serverspec-crate/README.md

 ## Reference
+You will find here the reference for
+* target: How targets can be specified
-We provide two levels of API - domain is a high level API with many built-in conventions.
-If these conventions don't fit your needs, you can use our low-level API (infra) and realize your own conventions.
+* Domain-Level-API: The high level API with many built-in conventions.
+* Infra-Level-API: If the domain conventions don't fit your needs, you can use our low-level API (infra) and easily realize your own conventions.

-### Domain API

-#### Targets
+### Targets
 The schema of the domain layer for the targets is:
 ```clojure
 (def ExistingNode